jobergner/backent-cli/README.md

         - -> will always need a client keep to track and update local state -> user will always have acces to full tree at all times
         - -> can always acces entities, references will never have to include referenced element
-        - -> since I have path to referenced element, can I determine ReferencedDataStatus by checking if it exists in tree?
+        - -> since I have path to referenced element, can I determine ReferencedDataStatus by checking if it exists in tree? do i still need assembleCache AND forceIncludeAssembleCache
+        - NO YOU CANT BECAUSE AN ELEMENT CAN BE INCLUDED IF ITSELF OR A DESCENDANT REFERENCES AN ELEMENT THAT HAS UPDATED -> need to know
             - -> requires map to collect pointers of referenceElements, and map to collect IDs of updating(even descendants) elements
                 -  -> then in a following process manipulate referenceElement.ReferencedDataStatus depending on referenced element in tree
             - -> would make assembling a lot faster and simpler